-The Piketberg Museum has a unique atmosphere of both history and charm and was established two years after the passing of Piketberf resident, Mr AJ Liebenberg, who has donated his home as well as all its contents to the Piketberg Municipality in his will.
+The Piketberg Museum has a unique atmosphere of both history and charm and was established two years after the passing of Piketberg resident, Mr AJ Liebenberg, who bequeathed his home and some of its content to the Piketberg Municipality.

-The Piketberg Cultural & Historical Museum opened in 1983 at former home of Mr Liebenberg and remained at this address for 15 years before moving next to the old Synagogue in Church Street.
-The building now housing the Museum is based on the Edwardian architecture and the house is a replica of a homestead from the early 1900's.
-Most of the furnishings are from the 1920's.Read More
+The Piketberg Cultural Historical Museum opened in 1983 at the former home of Mr Liebenberg and remained at this address for 15 years before moving adjacent to the old Synagogue in Church Street.
+The building that currently houses the Museum was influenced by Edwardian architecture and the house replicates a homestead from the early 1900's.
+Most of the furniture dates from the 1920's.Read More

-The first inhabitants of the area where Khoisan.
+The first inhabitants of the area were Khoisan.
 The West Coast region was the land of the CochoQua, which included Saldanha Bay to Vredenburg.
-The ChariGuriQua or GuriQua occupied the lower Berg River area, St Helena Bay and points around Piketberg.
-The remnants of the ChariGuriQua of the West Coast followed Adam Kok, born in 1710 and was the founder of the Bastaard (later Griqua) group.
+The ChariGuriQua or GuriQua occupied the lower Berg River area, St Helena Bay and areas around Piketberg.
+The remnant of the ChariGuriQua of the West Coast followed Adam Kok, born in 1710, who was the founder of the Bastaard (later Griqua) group.
 He lived in Piketberg and later moved to Kamieskroon.

 The town of Piketberg originated in 1836 when Sir Benjamin D'Urban, then Governor of the Cape Colony, donated the farm "Grootfontein" to the church council in the area whom had already started to build on the land.
 The town derives its name from the Dutch word "piket" which means outpost.Read More

 Piketberg Museum offers a display for every type of visitor

 - Jewish Community History

 - Book Sales

 - Herb Garden